-Section 11 would authorize the Division to produce an Order of the Eastern Star Prince Hall Affiliated special registration plate.
+Section 11.
+Authorizes the Division to produce an Order of the Eastern Star Prince Hall Affiliated special registration plate.
 This organization has successfully completed the statutory plate development process.
-The fee for the plate would be the regular registration fee plus \$20, with the first \$10 going to the Special Registration Plate Account and the remaining \$10 to be transferred to the Grand Chapter Order of the Eastern Star, PHA.
+The fee for the plate is the regular registration fee plus \$20, with the first \$10 going to the Special Registration Plate Account and the remaining \$10 to be transferred to the The Most Worshipful Prince Hall Grand Lodge of Free and Accepted Masons of North Carolina and Jurisdiction, Inc.